mcaacm/Coherent-Control-from-Quantum-Committment-Probabilities/polariton_data/README.md

 This folder contains the data for the polariton calculations.
 The strongest coupling case (figure 1 d in the paper) is in 'strong_coupling.'
-The moderate case(figure 1 c) is in 'medium_coupling' and the weakest case (figure 1 a) is in 'very_weak_coupling.'
+The moderate case(figure 1 c) is in 'medium_coupling' and the weakest case (figure 1 b) is in 'very_weak_coupling.'

 Each folder contains a plotting file 'sphere.gs' which